 During a prospect meeting, it’s not just about asking the right questions.
-Sometimes, it’s about asking the right questions at the right time during the meeting.
+It’s also about asking the right questions at the right time.

 One of our Door Openers accompanied a client’s salesperson on a meeting to evaluate how well the salesperson did eliciting information and securing next steps.
 The seller had some friendly banter in the beginning and then pulled out a brochure to discuss his company and what it could do for the prospect.
-But the seller made a crucial misstep—he didn’t ask the prospect any questions.
+But the seller made a crucial misstep—he didn’t ask the prospect any questions before launching into his capabilities presentation.
 The seller was from a commercial heating and air conditioning company.
 The conversation with the prospect focused on the building they sat in for the meeting.
 By the end of the meeting, both the prospect and seller agreed there was an opportunity to work together and discussed next steps.
-This would appear to be a successful meeting but it was far from it.
+This would appear to be a successful meeting, but it was far from it.

-As our Door Opener and the seller left the building, they discovered that the prospect managed the building they were in and four other buildings as well.
-However, by that time the meeting was over and so was the opportunity to discuss working together on the other buildings during the meeting.
-Although the seller uncovered an opportunity and secured next steps, the seller missed the chance to quadruple the size of the sale.
+As the meeting concluded, the seller discovered that the prospect managed the building they were in and four other buildings as well.
+Although the seller uncovered an opportunity and secured next steps, the seller missed the chance to discuss the other buildings and potentially quadruple the opportunity.

 Had the seller asked at the beginning of the meeting, “What is your role here?” he would have uncovered a detail that would have changed the entire conversation.
 He would have avoided the missed opportunity had he only asked the right question at the right time.